FDelporte/JavaOnRaspberryPi/README.md

-# Getting started with Java on Raspberry Pi
+# Getting Started with Java on the Raspberry Pi

 In this project you can find all the sources and scripts described in the book ["Getting started with Java on the Raspberry Pi" which is available on Leanpub](https://leanpub.com/gettingstartedwithjavaontheraspberrypi/).
 For more info, check [webtechie.be/books/](https://webtechie.be/books/).